ubuntu-mate/ubuntu-mate.org/pages/roadmap.md

 installation options to enable access to these services, and where possible, ship the required software by default.

-  * *Implemented since Ubuntu MATE 15.10 by using Ubuntu MATE Welcome to install Google Chrome, Spotify or Pithos*
+  * *Implemented since Ubuntu MATE 15.10 by using Software Boutique to install Google Chrome, Spotify or Pithos*

-### Mobile device integration
+## Mobile device integration

 Currently Ubuntu MATE has the essential mobile device support you'd expect.
 You can plug in a phone or a media player and the device is